Canon T4i vs T7i

 It is notable that the T7i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T4i does not provide wifi capability.

-Both the T4i and the T7i have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the T7i have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the T7i was followed by the Canon T8i.
 Further information on the features and operation of the T4i and T7i can be found, respectively, in the Canon T4i Manual (free pdf) or the online Canon T7i Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T4i and the Canon T7i?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.